unboagable/software-engineering-roadmap/Getting Started.md

 # Getting Started

-Getting started in a career in software engineering might be daunting but there are plenty of resources and online communities to support and encourage your development.
+Getting started might be daunting but there are plenty of resources and online communities to support and encourage your development.

 ## Guide